+In this blog post, I’ll be taking a look at the blurred lines between physical and virtual identity.
 I was recently struck by the behaviour of a young boy on the street.
 He was running around stepping on manhole covers and yellow hose covers in the street – seemingly oblivious to others around him.
-His father apologised for his behaviour saying: ‘He’s just trying to get his bonus.
-‘Sorry How do you mean?’
-I asked.
+His father apologised for his behaviour saying: “He’s just trying to get his bonus”, to which I replied, “Sorry what do you mean?”

-‘Well he’s playing a video game and he has to step on these things so that he can get the bonus and win the game’
+“He’s playing a video game and he has to step on these things, so he can get the bonus and win the game”

-His son, still oblivious was walking and looking with such urgency that I had to stop for a second and think, how much fun is actually being had to achieve this bonus?
+His son, still oblivious, was running around looking with such urgency that I had to stop for a second and think.
+How much fun is he really having?

-And yet, he is a young boy playing a game.
+Some people might think, he’s just a young boy playing a game.
+He’s using his imagination.
 What’s the harm in that?

-Returning to the parallel I see with many of us and our phones, is most much of our phone usage a want or a need?
-Is our phone used as a hobby or has the fun aspect turned into a need or in fact an addiction?
+Returning to the parallel that I see with many of us and our phones, is most much of our phone usage a want or a need?
+Is our phone use a hobby or has the fun aspect turned into a need or in fact an addiction?

 Hobby or addiction?

-We do hear of people spending hours a day in front of the television but it has come to my attention that many people seem to be developing an unhealthy relationship with mobile technology, games and social media.
-I would even go so far as to argue that what many of us see as normal technology usage is in fact, excessive; so much so that we are spending less time together – for example having less sex (arguably the most physical connective act) in favour of playing with their smartphones or tablets.
+More recently, it’s come to my attention that many people seem to be developing an unhealthy relationship with mobile technology, games and social media.
+I would even go so far as to argue that what many of us see as normal technology usage is in fact, excessive.
+So much so that we are spending less time together – for example having less sex, in favour of playing with mobile devices.

-To play Devil’s Advocate I am sure many of us have watched TV instead of sex (box set anyone?)
-So what’s the difference and why are these types of technology having more of an impact on us according to studies?
+To play Devil’s Advocate, I’m sure many of us have watched TV before bed, instead of having sex (box set anyone?)
+So what’s the difference? and why is mobile technology having more of an impact on us according to studies?